 - how rock art and decorated material culture have been used as symbolic modes of communication in the deep and recent past

 - the development of social networks and maritime specialisation in island and coastal contexts

-- decolonising archaeological practice in Indigenous contexts through “two-way” thinking
+- decolonising cultural heritage research in Indigenous contexts through “two-way” thinking

 - exploring how prominent places acted as beacons through time to structure and shape people's movements, encounters, and connections with others.